pterodactyl-app/Pterodactyl-app/README.md

 # Donate

-> If you found this project helpful or you learned something from the source code and want to thank me, consider buying me a cup of :coffee:
+> If you like this project and want to support me found this project helpful or you learned something from the source code and want to thank me, consider buying me a cup of :coffee:
 >
 > - [PayPal](https://www.paypal.me/RDTalstra)